Is Magic 8 ball liquid Toxic or Safe? (Explained)

 The blue liquid you see floating inside the Magic 8 Ball looks alluring, inviting, almost attractive.
 Sometimes, it even look appealing for a quick sip, like a fizzy blue soda can.
 But, is the liquid inside the Magic 8 Ball poisonous or safe to drink?

 While some Magic 8 Ball packaging claims to be safe—only colored water and oil, most of them, going back to the earliest origins—have a clear cautionary section on their packaging, “The liquid contains aniline colorant dye and isopropyl alcohol”.
-This liquid is poisonous and is not intended for intoxication!
-This can have serious consequences such as vomiting blue vomit or worse.

 We certainly wouldn’t recommend drinking it, let alone handling the liquid without wearing protective gloves.